jamulussoftware/jamuluswebsite/wiki/en/en-Running-a-Private-Server.md

 * You do not need to open a port range as shown in the example above as long as you want to start only one instance of the Jamulus server on the same machine.

-* If using a different port than the default port (22124) you have to enter the port number after the server name or IP address separated by a colon in the Jamulus client (e. g. jamulus.dyndns.org:22120).
+* If using a different port than the default port (22124) you have to enter the port number after the server name or IP address separated by a colon in the Jamulus client (e.g. jamulus.example.org:22120).

 * See also this excellent [guide to running a private server](https://www.facebook.com/notes/jamulus-online-musicianssingers-jamming/how-to-create-a-private-server-for-band-rehearsals/508642543044030/) by [Simon Tomlinson](https://www.facebook.com/simon.james.tomlinson?eid=ARBQoY3KcZAtS3pGdLJuqvQTeRSOo4gHdQZT7nNzOt1oPMGgZ4_3GERe-rOyH5PxsSHVYYXjWwcqd71a) on Facebook.